Treehopper: Morphology

 Treehoppers, due to their unusual appearance, have long interested naturalists.
-They are best known for their large pronotum, expanded into often strange shapes that enhance their camouflage or mimicry, often resembling plant thorns (thus the commonly used name of "thorn bugs" for a number of treehopper species).
-The specialised pronotum (or helmet) may not be simply an expansion of the prothoracic sclerite, but a fused pair of dorsal appendages of the first thoracic segment.
-The treehopper has specialized muscles in its hind femora that unfurl to generate sufficient force to jump.
+They are best known for their enlarged and ornate pronotum, expanded into often fantastic shapes that enhance their camouflage or mimicry, often resembling plant thorns (thus the commonly used name of "thorn bugs" for a number of treehopper species).
+Treehoppers have specialized muscles in the hind femora that unfurl to generate sufficient force to jump.

-These may be serial homologues of insect wings, which are dorsal appendages of the second and/or third thoracic segments, although this interpretation has been seriously challenged.
-Evidence for this theory included the development of the helmet, which arises as a pair of appendages attached to each side of the dorsal prothorax by an articulation with muscles and a flexible membrane that allow it to be mobile (also, similar genes are involved in development of the helmet and the wings).
+It had been suggested that the pronotal "helmet" could be serial homologues of insect wings, but this interpretation has been refuted by several later studies, such as Mikó et al. (2012) and Yoshizawa (2012).

-Distinguishing males from females is accomplished only by looking at the genitalia.
+Treehopper nymphs can be recognised by the tube-like ninth abdominal segment, through which the tenth and eleventh segments can be exerted in defence or to provide honeydew to other animals (explained further in the next section).
+The tube is longer (compared to the rest of the body) in early instars compared to late instars.